dzarista/fboss/arista/util/pm-configs/GeneratePmConfigs/README.md

 other device.
 - `SMBCpld`: Specific definition for any CPLD in the SMB unit.
 Different rules apply compared to FAN CPLD, only one symbolic link is defined.
+- `FairywrenIdProm`: Definition for IdProm specifically on the Fairywren CPU card.
+This is because of some irregular naming conventions, which should be standardized for future platforms.
-- `SCMIdProm`: Specific definition for IdProm in the SCM unit.
-Symbolic link naming convention is different from all the other devices.
+- `SCMIdProm`: Definition for IdProm in the SCM unit for all other platforms not utilizing the Fairywren CPU card.
 - `GpioChip`: Any device that is of the GpioChip type.
 Different symbolic link naming applies.
 - `PSUBus`: Specific definition for any PSU bus.
 This is a special case since there can be multiple physical PSU buses connected to another PM unit, even though we would only have one such definition in the PSU PM unit config.
+- `FairywrenSensor`: Should be used for all sensors within SCM units on platforms using the Fairywren CPU card.
+Once again, this is because of some irregular naming conventions.
-- `Sensor`: If a device does not fit any of the previous categories, it should most likely be classified as sensor, which will apply a more generic naming convention.
+- `Sensor`: If a device does not fit any of the previous categories, it should most likely be classified as normal sensor, which will apply a more generic naming convention.

 ### Pci Device Config